This website provides information for general purposes only.Read our full disclaimer

 Check open-ended vs closed-ended structure, lock-up, maturity, extension rights, redemption frequency, notice period, gates, suspension rights, valuation timing and secondary transfer rights.

 Closed-ended funds often expect investors to hold until liquidation unless a buyer can be found.
 Open-ended funds may still restrict redemptions.
+Liquidity should be read together with the product-risk disclosures, not as a standalone marketing claim.

 Understand NAV and performance